Academics

 CSW’s Module System affords students the opportunity to explore subjects in-depth and to investigate connections between disciplines.
 Students are inspired to take intellectual and creative risks, and to pursue both artistic and academic studies with equal passion and discipline.
 CSW students are well-prepared for the level of rigor and engagement required at selective colleges and universities.
 Indeed, college admission officials report that CSW graduates show particular strengths in creativity, critical awareness, curiosity, initiative and resourcefulness.
 Outside of class, CSW graduates are also known for their activism, social awareness, openness and community involvement.

-• Q. How are traditional measurements of challenge and success like Advanced Placement courses and class rank viewed within CSW's unique program?
+• How are traditional measurements of challenge and success like Advanced Placement courses and class rank viewed within CSW's unique program?

 The academic program at CSW provides dynamic and integrated learning experiences focused on helping students develop critical and creative thinking skills.
 This approach to learning is, we believe, the best training we can give our students to prepare for the challenges ahead.
 While CSW recognizes that standardized tests are one tool by which young people will be evaluated, we choose not to teach directly to these tests.
 We do not emphasize memorization or rote learning.
 Instead, we develop higher skills of analysis, synthesis and evaluation that are critical to success in college and beyond.
 We have found that our curriculum allows students to study subjects in greater depth while acquiring the necessary knowledge to perform well on the exams.